Doctors & Staff

 Dr. Christopher Powers received his Doctorate in Veterinary Medicine from the University of Tennessee in 1999.
 Following graduation, he worked at a small animal practice here in Charleston, SC for six years.
 His passion has always been emergency and critical care medicine.
 Therefore, he decided to take a position at Veterinary Emergency Care and has been with us since 2005.

 Dr. Powers was born in India and was raised in an orphanage since two days after being born.
 He was adopted when he was 3-1/2 years old and grew up in Maryland.
 Dr. Powers has been blessed with a beautiful wife and two amazing sons.
-During his days off he enjoys playing soccer, exercising, going to the beach, reading the bible, wrestling with his great dane, and being a dad.
+On his days off, he enjoys playing soccer, exercising, going to the beach, reading the Bible, wrestling with his Great Dane, and being a dad.

 Dr. Kelli Klein